Spinon confinement and deconfinement in spin-1 chains: Spinons and matrix product states

 It is, by now, well-known that matrix product states (MPS) provide an efficient parametrization of ground states of (gapped) quantum spin chains \cite{Hastings2006, Verstraete2006}.
 Although most state-of-the-art MPS algorithms are formulated on finite chains \cite{Schollwoeck2011}, the MPS formalism is laid out most elegantly when working in the thermodynamic limit directly \cite{Vidal2007, Haegeman2011}.
 Indeed, a translation-invariant ground state can be represented as an MPS where we just repeat the same tensor $A$ on each site in the chain.
 This can be generalized to states with larger unit cells, where we repeat the same sequence of tensors $\{A_1, A_2, \dots\}$.
 The state is represented diagrammatically as

 and is translation invariant over $n$ sites by construction.
-In recent years, it was shown that it is possible to variationally optimize over this set of states directly in the thermodynamic limit to find accurate ground-state approximations for a given hamiltonian \cite{ZaunerStauber2018a, Vanderstraeten2019}.
-The real power of MPS is laid bare when imposing symmetry constraints on the tensors that reflect the physical symmetries in the system.
-Indeed, it has been realized that an MPS can only be invariant under certain global symmetry operations on the physical degrees of freedom if the virtual legs transform under the same symmetry \cite{PerezGarcia2006}.
-Put differently, if an MPS is invariant under the global symmetry operation $U(g)=\bigotimes_iu_i(g)$,
+In recent years, it was shown that it is possible to variationally optimize over this set of states directly in the thermodynamic limit to find accurate ground-state approximations for a given hamiltonian \cite{McCulloch2008, ZaunerStauber2018a, Vanderstraeten2019}.
+The real power of MPS is laid bare when imposing symmetry constraints on the tensors that reflect the physical symmetries in the system \cite{McCulloch2002, Weichselbaum2012}.
+Indeed, it has been realized that an MPS can only be invariant under certain global symmetry operations on the physical degrees of freedom if the virtual legs transform according to a representation of the same symmetry group \cite{PerezGarcia2006}.
+In the case of a one-site unit cell, if an MPS is invariant under the global symmetry operation $U(g)=\bigotimes_iu_i(g)$,

-it follows that the MPS tensor itself transforms as
+it follows that the MPS tensor $A$ itself transforms as

+Indeed, in the global MPS wavefunction the symmetry operations on the virtual legs, $V(g)$ and $V(g)\dag$, cancel such that the global state is invariant.
 In general, the representation $V_g$ can be decomposed in a direct sum of (projective) irreps of the physical symmetry group, so that the MPS tensor decomposes into a number of blocks that are labeled by the irreps on each leg.
 In order for the total MPS wavefunction to transform trivially under the global symmetry operation, it is required that the tensor itself only contains non-zero blocks for which the three irreps fuse to the trivial representation---i.e., the tensor itself globally transforms trivially.
-In the case of a quantum spin chain with $\SU(2)$ invariance, where the physical degrees of freedom transform under a specfic spin-$s$ representation, the virtual degrees of freedom transform as a direct sum of representations of $\SU(2)$ labeled by $j_1$ and $j_2$.
+This property generalizes to larger unit cells, where the representations $V_g$ can be site-dependent within the unit cell.
+In the case of a quantum spin chain with $\SU(2)$ invariance, where the physical degrees of freedom transform according to a specific spin-$s$ representation, the virtual degrees of freedom transform as a direct sum of representations of $\SU(2)$ labeled by $j_1$ and $j_2$.
 Each block of the tensor is, therefore, labeled by three spins,

-and is only non-zero when $j_1$ and $s$ can fuse to $j_2$.
+and is only non-zero when $j_1$ and $s$ can fuse to $j_2$ according to the fusion rules for irreps of $\SU(2)$.
 Let us first investigate what this implies for a spin-1/2 chain.
 Suppose we want to write down an $\SU(2)$ invariant MPS with a one-site unit cell.
-Because the MPS tensor $A$ has to transform as a singlet, we have the following condition on the allowed irreps on the bonds
+Since the MPS tensor $A$ has to transform as a singlet (i.e., according to the trivial representation), we have the following condition on the allowed irreps on the bonds

 which implies that a half-integer $j_1$ only couples to an integer $j_2$, and vice versa.
 If we build up an MPS using this tensor,

 then this state falls apart into a sum of two states where the first state has $j_1$ half-integer, $j_2$ integer and so forth, and the second state contains the other representations.
 Therefore, for describing a singlet ground state for an $s=1/2$ spin chain, we need at least a two-site unit cell, where we alternate between half-integer and integer representations: